bakhtzadaabshare/fine-tunning-bert-for-tourist-sentiment-analysis/README.md

 BERT tokenizer is used for tokenization.
 Torch and torch-lightning libraries are used to develop, train, and test the model.

-The pre-trained models (BERT and BERT tokenizer) are imported from the Transformers library downloaded from hugging face.
+The pre-trained models (BERT and BERT tokenizer) are imported from the Transformers library downloaded from Hugging Face.